SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/sigfox.html.md

 #### Step 3

-After the API Access entry has been created, you can connect your Sigfox Cloud account to Cumulocity via the “Connectivity” page in the Administration application.
+After the API access entry has been created, you can connect your Sigfox Cloud account to Cumulocity via the “Connectivity” page in the Administration application.
 Navigate to the “Connectivity” page and then go to the “Sigfox provider settings” tab.

 The following information has to be provided: